jetstream-cloud/js2docs/docs/ui/cli/clientOSX.md

-# Installing OpenStack Clients on Mac OSX
+# Installing Clients on MacOS

 This will help you get the Openstack clients working on Mac OS X 10.11.x.
 It may work on recent older versions of Mac OS X but it has not been tested.